The simplest method to track Google Ad campaigns in Hubspot CRM

 Let’s pretend that the page you’re sending someone is attributer.io/integrations/salesforce, and then your final URL may look like this:

-You can build the UTM parameter according to your liking, but these are the proven best practices for Google Ads:
+You can build the UTM parameter according to your liking, but the information you want to include would generally be something like:

 Tagging your URLs with UTM parameters is simple, and tools are available for free online to help you build them.